sictweb/bti425-2020/notes/security-intro.md

 Each user of an app must be uniquely identified.
 A "user account" implements this requirement.

-The user account is an object (typically mostly data, with little behaviour) that represents a human *user* of an app.
+The user account is an object (which consists mostly of data, with little or no behaviour) that represents a human *user* of an app.
 A user account includes identification and description properties, including user name, a shared secret (i.e. a password), email address, etc. It usually also includes some other properties (e.g. family name, given name, etc.), as well as metadata (e.g. active/locked status, user account creation date, etc.).

 All user accounts are saved in a persistent store (i.e. a database).
 One or more user accounts are typically designated as "user account managers", which can manage *all* user accounts (e.g. active a user account, delete a user account, etc.)

-Typical identity *management* tasks include the ability to register for a new user account, and enable a user to edit some properties of their user account (e.g. name, email address, etc.).
+Typical *identity management* tasks include the ability to register for a new user account, and enable a user to edit some properties of their user account (e.g. name, email address, etc.).
 For user account managers, typical tasks also include the ability to view/inspect user accounts, search for a user account, and so on.

 Sometimes, identity management is a part of an app (embedded, in other words).
 Alternatively, it is often done as a separate app or service.
 In that situation, you can configure your app to "trust" the external identity management app for this aspect of a security system.

+> This is how "Sign in with your Microsoft account" works.

 As a second-year student, should you write your own identity management app?
-No. You must use an existing, widely-used, feature-laden, and robust app, which is created and maintained by people who have security system expertise.
+NO. You must use an existing, widely-used, feature-laden, and robust app, which is created and maintained by people who have security system expertise.
 (However, as an academic exercise, it is often useful to create a working prototype or minimal app.
 We may do part of that task in this course.)

 > Another term for the identity management app is *"identity authority"*.
+>
 > In other words, the app is designated and recognized as the *[authority](https://en.wiktionary.org/wiki/authority)* for the task of defining, storing, and managing identity (user account) information.

 <br>

 #### 2. Authentication

 Authentication is the process of presenting and validating credentials.

 There are two process workflows.
 One is followed when a user has not yet authenticated, and the other is followed when a user has been recently authenticated, and requests another resource.

 <br>

-**First process workflow: Not yet authenticated**
+**First process workflow: "Not yet authenticated"**

 If a user has not been authenticated by the security system, then the user must present their credentials.
 For our purposes, this is typically done in two different ways: